arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ![Project result](assets/Thumbnail-green.png)

-Smart farming is more accessible today than ever using the Arduino series of professional solutions.
-Taking advantage of the control capabilities and analysis of sensor variables, Arduino Edge Control is perfect for managing our crops.
+Smart farming is more accessible today than ever by using the Arduino series of professional solutions.
+Taking advantage of the control capabilities and sensor data analysis, Arduino Edge Control is perfect for managing our crops.

 The project shown is intended to replicate a scale smart farming application, it can be implemented on real agriculture fields using the same hardware and firmware.